yousefelassal/quote-cron/README.md

 > Can you imagine what I would do if I could do all I can?

 > Make the most of yourself, for that is all there is of you.

+> There is nothing impossible to him who will try.